Pursuant to the Federal Advisory Committee Act, the Department of Health and Human Services announces the following advisory committee meeting.

 Name: National Committee on Vital and Health Statistics (NCVHS), Subcommittee on Privacy and Confidentiality.

-Background: The National Committee on Vital and Health Statistics is the statutory advisory body to the Secretary of Health and Human Services in the area of health data, statistics, and health information policy.
-It is established by section 306(k) of the Public Health Service Act (42 U.S.C.
-242k(k)), and its mandate includes advising the Secretary on the implementation of the Administrative Simplification provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Pub.
-L. No. 104-191).
+Background: The National Committee on Vital and Health Statistics is the statutory public advisory body to the Secretary of Health and Human Services in the areas of health data, statistics, and health information policy.
+Established by section 306(k) of the Public Health Service Act (42 U.S.C.
+242k(k)), its mandate includes advising the Secretary on the implementation of the Administrative Simplification provisions (Social Security Act, title XI, part C, 42 U.S.C. section 1320d to 1320d-8) of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Pub.
+L. 104-191.

-Its Subcommittee on Privacy and Confidentiality monitors major developments in health information privacy and confidentiality on behalf of the full Committee and makes recommendations to the full Committee and assists the Department on implementation of the health information privacy provisions of HIPAA.
+The NCVHS Subcommittee on Privacy and Confidentiality monitors developments in health information privacy and confidentiality on behalf of the full Committee and makes recommendations to the full Committee so that it can advise the Secretary on implementation of the health information privacy provisions of HIPAA.

-The regulation and further information about it can be found on the web site of the Office for Civil Rights, at http://www.hhs.gov/ocr/hipaa/.
+The regulation and further information about it can be found on the Web site of the Office for Civil Rights, at http://www.hhs.gov/ocr/hipaa/.
 The regulation has been in effect since April 14, 2001.
-Most entities covered by the regulation must come into compliance by April 14, 2003, and many are beginning the process of implementing it.
+Most entities covered by the regulation were required to come into compliance by April 14, 2003.